-- 2.2.5 Tree loss needed to facilitate the indicative layout is marginal given the number of trees within the site.
-It should be noted that G27 comprises of early mature trees with a relatively small trunk diameters, thus smaller root protection areas, thus any trees within the group approximately 3.6m from development may be retained. - 2.2.5 The Tree Survey identifies a number of trees in an unsuitable condition; these are trees that require management works irrespective of planning proposals. - 2.2.6 The site (and indicative proposals) provide excellent opportunities for mitigating planting.
+- 2.2.6 Tree loss needed to facilitate the indicative layout is marginal relative to the number of trees within the site.
+It should be noted that G27 comprises of early mature trees with a relatively small trunk diameters, thus smaller root protection areas, thus any trees within the group approximately 3.6m from development may potentially be retained. - 2.2.7 The Tree Survey identifies a number of trees in an unsuitable condition; these are trees that require pruning or felling for reasons of sound arboricultiural management, including health and safety, irrespective of planning proposals. - 2.2.8 The site (and indicative proposals) provide excellent opportunities for mitigating planting.
+In particular the potential to plant avenue trees along principle access roads, and within the large are of open space as indicated within the Masterplan layout.
+This will include the potential to plant tree stock of a reasonable size (for example, extra heavy standards).
+The loss of high value trees as a consequence of the proposals should be mitigated with at least 2x semi-mature trees in locations that allow space for species that can mature to form significant landscape features within the long term.
+This could potentially include replacement planting within the central reserve.